krzentner/ubrl/README.md

 performance when training large models.

-`ubrl` avoids defining any environment API at all, and only defines a minimal `Trainer` and `Agent` API.
+`ubrl` avoids defining any environment API at all, and only defines a minimal `TorchTrainer` and `Agent` API.
 This avoids the use of any "Space" types, such as the "gym.spaces.Box" that pervades other RL libraries.
 For working with the popular gym(nasium) API, a small [optional library](src/ubrl/gym_utils.py) and [example](examples/gym_example.py) is available.